groue/GRMustache/Guides/sample_code/indexes.md

 Let's see how it is implemented.

-Due to the parenthesis in the `withPosition(people)` expressio, we know that it is a [filter](../filters.md), an object that conforms to the `GRMustacheFilter` protocol:
+Due to the parenthesis in the `withPosition(people)` expression, we know that it is a [filter](../filters.md), an object that conforms to the `GRMustacheFilter` protocol:

 ```objc
 /**